ADHD; Focus & Executive Function: A Neuroscience Guide

 Time Blindness

-This time, blindness is not about disrespect or lack of care.
-It is an ADHD executive function issue.
-The internal clock in your brain does not send clear signals, so you need more outside support to see time as it really is.
+This time blindness is not about disrespect or lack of care.
+Time blindness is an ADHD executive function issue.
+The internal clock in your brain does not send clear signals, so individuals with ADHD need more outside support to see time as it really is.
 ADHD focus and executive function both struggle when time feels like a vague blur instead of a real resource.

 Working Memory Gaps

 You walk into a room and forget why.
 You lose your place in a conversation.
-You hear instructions and mean to follow them, but unless you act right away, they vanish.
-It feels like the moment continues to slip through your fingers.
-ADHD focus and executive function keep trying to work, but the notes they need are gone.
+You hear instructions and mean to follow them, but unless you act right away, the instructions vanish.
+ADHD focus and executive function keep trying to work, but the notes these systems need are gone.

 Emotional Whiplash

 You may react strongly to small things.
 A simple comment can feel like a deep rejection.
 A small mistake can spiral into hours of self-attack.
-Your feelings ramp up fast, and it is hard to calm down.
+Your feelings ramp up fast, and calming down takes longer than expected.

-This symptom is not because you are dramatic.
-It is because the same brain systems that control focus and executive function also help you manage emotion.
-When they are already tired, it is much harder to pause and respond with care.
+This emotional intensity is not because you are dramatic.
+The same brain systems that control focus and executive function also help you manage emotion.
+When those systems are already tired, pausing and responding with care becomes much harder.
 ADHD focus and executive function cannot slow things down when everything inside you feels on fire.

 Hyperfocus